Intoxicated man crashes van after attempting to run brother over, police say

 BEAVER COUNTY, Utah (ABC4) – A man was taken to the hospital after reportedly crashing into several cars in Beaver County Tuesday afternoon.

-According to arresting documents, Juan Gaspar, 25, was spotted by a witness running from the scene of the a crash on Millford Main Street.
+According to arresting documents, Juan Gaspar, 25, was spotted by a witness running from the scene of the crash on Milford Main Street.
 The witness said Gaspar “appeared hurt or drunk because he kept falling down.”

 Gaspar was later taken into custody after a deputy spotted him running away from the crash scene.
 He was taken to Beaver Hospital by ambulance and questioned by Beaver County Police.